Skip to main content

 cd halo_sdk_plugins/test_apps/flutter

-3) Configure AWS Credentials (Android)
+3. Configure Android AWS Credentials

-4) Install Dependencies
+4. Install Project Dependencies

 flutter pub get